WHO ARE WE?

 VISITORS TO OUR WEBSITES

-When you browse this website, you do so anonymously, unless you have previously indicated that you wish GTMS to remember your personal information or login and password.
+When you browse this website, you do so anonymously, unless you have previously indicated that you wish Spatial Innovations Limited to remember your personal information or login and password.
 We use a third-party service, Google Analytics, to collect standard Internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
 We do not make, and do not allow Google to make any attempt to find out the identities of those visiting our website.
 If we do want to collect personally identifiable information through our website, we will be up front about this.
 We will make it clear when we collect personal information and will explain what we intend to do with it.

 CREDIT CARD PAYMENTS